Nampa, Idaho: History

+Nampa gained attention in 1889 due to a purported archaeological discovery known as the Nampa figurine.
+George Frederick Wright wrote up details that year for the Boston Society of Natural History.

 The first elementary school was built in the 1890s.
 Lakeview School was on a hill on 6th Street and 12th Avenue North, with a view of Lake Ethel.
 Just after the school's centennial celebration, it was condemned as a school and sold to the First Mennonite Church.
-In 2008 the building was refurbished, and is now being used by the Idaho Arts Charter School.
+In 2008 the building was refurbished, and it is now used by the Idaho Arts Charter School.

-Lake Ethel – an irrigation reservoir – had long been the site of community picnics, and many citizens fished, swam, boated and even hunted on the lake and its surrounding property.
-The hunting didn't last for long, however, as O.F.
-Persons, owner of the adjoining homestead, took offense when local hunters started shooting his pet ducks.
+Lake Ethel, an irrigation reservoir, had long been the site of community picnics, and many citizens fished, swam, boated, and even hunted on it and its surrounding property.
+But the hunting didn't last long, as O. F. Persons, owner of the adjoining homestead, took offense when local hunters started shooting his pet ducks.

 The city later auctioned off the lake.
-E.H.
-Dewey (a former Nampa mayor) was the only bidder.
+E. H. Dewey (a former Nampa mayor) was the only bidder.
 But occasional flooding led to a series of lawsuits from neighbors.
 Dewey eventually drained Lake Ethel.
 Not long after, the city council became interested in buying back the Fritz Miller property as well as the Dewey home.
 Pressure had been building for more than four years.
 Nampa citizens wanted another park.
 On August 7, 1924, the city council passed an ordinance to purchase the Miller property and name it Lakeview Park.
 A bandstand was completed in 1928, and the municipal swimming pool opened on August 13, 1934.
-Swim tickets cost 10 cents each or 15 for a dollar.
 It is Nampa's largest park and many community celebrations are held there.

-Colonel William H. Dewey, a man who made a fortune mining in Silver City, built the Dewey Palace Hotel in 1902 for a quarter of a million dollars.
-Colonel Dewey died in his hotel in 1903, leaving his son one million dollars.
+Colonel William H. Dewey, a man who made a fortune mining in Silver City, built the Dewey Palace Hotel in 1902 for $250,000.
+He died in his hotel in 1903, leaving his son $1 million.
 The hotel survived the great fire of 1909, which burned several blocks of downtown Nampa, but was razed in 1963 after redevelopment plans failed.
-Relics from the hotel, such as the chandelier and the hotel safe can be found at the Canyon County Historical Museum, which is housed in the old train depot on Front Street and Nampa City Hall.
+Relics from the hotel such as the chandelier and the hotel safe can be found at the Canyon County Historical Museum, which is in the old train depot on Front Street and Nampa City Hall.
 After demolition the location on First Street between 11th and 12th Ave.
-South was sold to private enterprise including a bank and tire store replacing this historic building with the current modern structures.
+South was sold to private enterprise, including a bank and tire store, replacing this building with modern structures.
 A public-use postage stamp sized park was later placed across the street from the old palace property as a collaboration between the Downtown Alliance of Nampa (the local business council) and an Eagle Scout Project for the Boy Scouts of America.
 The park includes a large mural/wall sculpture of running horses commissioned for the project.